Fatboy Slim: 1995–1997: Fatboy Slim and Better Living Through Chemistry

 Cook adopted the stage name Fatboy Slim in 1995.
-He said of the name: "It doesn't mean anything.
-I've told so many different lies over the years about it I can't actually remember the truth.
-It's just an oxymoron – a word that can't exist.
-It kind of suits me – it's kind of goofy and ironic."
+He said it was a meaningless oxymoron that suited him as it was "goofy" and ironic, and could not remember its origin.
 Around this period, the house music label Loaded Records created a new imprint in Brighton, Skint Records.
 Its first record was the Fatboy Slim track "Santa Cruz" in 1995.
-It sold only 800 copies, but attracted attention in the underground dance music scene in the UK.
+It sold only 800 copies, but attracted attention in the underground dance scene in the UK.
 Cook was surprised to hear "Santa Cruz" played at an event in London by the Chemical Brothers, then known as the Dust Brothers, and said it was "like meeting the rest of my long-lost family".

-Cook co-founded a popular club night in Brighton, the Big Beat Boutique, where he played music from genres including northern soul, acid house, hip-hop and reggae, combined with breakbeats.
+Cook co-founded a popular club night at the Concorde in Brighton, the Big Beat Boutique, where he played music from genres including northern soul, acid house, hip-hop and reggae, combined with breakbeats.
 The scene became the foundation of big beat music.
-Cook later wrote of the "enormous collective pride" in the big beat genre being named after the venue, just as house and garage music had been named after venues in Chicago and New York City.
+Cook later wrote of the "enormous collective pride" in the big beat genre being named after the club night, just as house and garage music were named after venues in Chicago and New York City.
 Cook described it as a "very productive time", when acts such as the Chemical Brothers, Death in Vegas, Monkey Mafia, Bentley Rhythm Ace and FC Kahuna were "breaking rules and feeding off each other".

 Cook's friends encouraged him to make music similar to the style he was playing in his DJ sets.
-He released the first Fatboy Slim album, Better Living Through Chemistry, in 1996 on Skint.
+Skint released the first Fatboy Slim album, Better Living Through Chemistry, in 1996.
+That year 1996, Cook performed as Fatboy Slim at Glastonbury Festival for the first time.
+As of 2024, he had played at every Glastonbury festival since.
 According to The Independent, by 1997, Cook had become "part of an elite coterie of superstar DJs" who earned large fees to perform at international venues and were "guaranteed to fill dance floors from Manchester to Madrid".